centres on the villages

 ‘A View on the Stour’, and ‘The

-another word for feeling.
-I associate my ‘Careless Boyhood’
+feeling.
+I associate my ‘Careless Boyhood’ with all that

-with all that lies on the banks of the Stour.
-They made me a
+lies on the banks of the Stour.
+They made me a painter, and

-painter, and I am grateful, that is, I had often thought of
+I am grateful, that is, I had often thought of pictures of

 R B Beckett commented about John Constable: ‘His earliest

 memories were a blend of wide and distant views over the

 valley which has for its centre the noble tower of Dedham